Invoca/developer-docs/source/api_documentation/network_integration/prompt_voice/index.rst

 Manage Prompt Voice for Campaigns
 """""""""""""""""""""""""""""""""""""""""""

-A prompt voice can be set on the campaign's IVR to configure the accent used for a campaign's prompts.
+A prompt voice can be set on a campaign's IVR to configure the accent used for the campaign's prompts.

 Set Prompt Voice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To use a particular prompt voice for your campaign, set ``"tts_voice_talent_id"`` on the IVR.
 See the tables in the **Conditions** section below to determine which prompt voice to use.
-(Make sure to reference *only* the table corresponds to the language of your campaign.)
+(Make sure to reference *only* the table that corresponds to the language of your campaign.)

 POST